joshkoenig/relucantlywithher.com/third-party.md

 The point is, I didn't feel even the slightest bit of remorse over my principled vote for my conscience.
 For what its worth I also didn't see any signs that the Democratic party was about to listen to the Nader voters and start tracking to the left, but again, whatever.
 After the election I went back to living my life as a college student at NYU.

 And then, 9/11.
 Maybe you saw that coming.
+I didn't.

-I'm reluctant to use those attacks in political arguments — the way they were abused as symbols in the following years is still deeply sickening to me.
+Disclaimer: I'm reluctant to use the terrorist attacks in political arguments — the way they were abused as symbols in the following years is still deeply sickening to me.
 It's a touchy subject.

-I'm also in no way suggesting that anything like that will happen again in the next four years.
-I'm not trying to scaremonger.
+I want to be clear that I'm in no way suggesting that anything like that will happen again in the next four years.
+I'm not trying to scaremonger on anyone.
 But this cronology of events is essential to the truth of my story.

 Elections have consequences, which I learned the hard way.
 If you were young at the time, you might not remember all the details.
 Suffice to say, Bush and his whole squad took the moment and _ran with it_.
-We're still paying for that now, and likely will continue to for years to come.
+We're still paying for that now, and likely will continue to do so for years to come.

-For all I thought about Al Gore, in retrospect there's no way he would have whipped the US into invading Iraq in the aftermath.
-When I thought about it, I didn't regret my vote in New York (again, inconsequential).
-What I regretted with my 20/20 hindsight was not getting on a bus, going to Florida, and organizing.
+For all I thought about Al Gore, in retrospect there's no way he would have whipped up invading Iraq in the aftermath.
+Thinking back, I don't regret my vote in New York (again, inconsequential).
+What I regret with my 20/20 hindsight is not getting on a bus, going to Florida, and organizing.

-I could probably have gotten 538 net new voters to the polls, I thought.
+I could probably have gotten 538 net new voters to the polls.
 There was a real act I could have taken that could have made a powerful difference.
 That's when I started paying more attention and getting more engaged in activism with a pragmatic perspective, something that's stuck with me ever since.

 What I learned is that politics matter in more specific and mundane ways than I'd appreciated.
 Marginal differences have a huge impact when there's a lot of power behind them.
-I also learned that you're not just voting for a President - you're voting for an _administration_, for a way of doing things that even under normal/boring conditions will have ripple effect consequences, positive and negative.
+I also learned that you're not just voting for a President - you're voting for an _administration_, for a whole squad of players, and a way of doing things that even under normal conditions will have ripple effects far beyond what the individual at the top does or doesn't do.

 So, that's why I'm not likely to ever vote for a third party candidate for any office where they don't have a real shot of winning.
-Protest voting doesn't actually do anything, and I know that people we elect weild power, that almost none of them are perfect, and that even a small difference in temperment, outlook, and agenda will impact lives.
+Protest voting doesn't actually do anything, and I know that none of the people we elect weild power are perfect, and that even a small difference in temperment, outlook, and agenda will impact lives.

 ## The Practical Problem With Third Parties